-- A person present at a meeting may not provide an oral report or oral commentary about a meeting as it takes place without permission. - The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the chair of the council may in his/her/their absence be done by, to or before the vice-chair of the council (if there is one). - P The chair of the council, if present, shall preside at a meeting.
+- n The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present. - Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chair of the Council may in his/her/their absence be done by, to or before the vice-chair of the council (if there is one). - p The Chair of the Council, if present, shall preside at a meeting.
 If the chair is absent from a meeting, the vice-chair of the council (if there is one) if present, shall preside.
-If both the chair and the vice-chair are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting. - q Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors and non-councillors with voting rights present and voting. - r The chair of a meeting may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise his/her/their casting vote whether or not he/she/they gave an original vote.
+If both the chair and the vicechair are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting. - Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors and non-councillors with voting rights present and voting. - r The chair of a meeting may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise his/her/their casting vote whether or not he/she/they gave an original vote. - S Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
+At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his/her/their vote for or against that question.
+Such a request shall be made before voting on the agenda item takes place. - t The minutes of a full council meeting shall include an accurate record of the following: